liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

                             WorkflowStatusManagerUtil.updateStatus(WorkflowConstants.getLabelStatus("denied"), workflowContext);
                             WorkflowStatusManagerUtil.updateStatus(WorkflowConstants.getLabelStatus("pending"), workflowContext);

-Why would it first set the status to one thing and then to another like that?
+Why would the action script first set the status to one thing and then to another like that?
 Because for some assets, the *denied* status is used to send the asset creator an email notification that the item has been denied.

 The end node in your workflow definition has an action configured on it by default, on entry to the end node: